 Rental income from operating leases is recognised in profit or loss on a straight-line basis over the term of the relevant lease.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset, and such costs are recognised as an expense on a straight-line basis over the lease term.
-Upon application of HKFRS 16 on 1 January 2019, variable lease payments for operating leases that do not depend on an index or a rate are recognised as income when they arise.
+Variable lease payments for operating leases that do not depend on an index or a rate are recognised as income when they arise.